bclarksoftware/RayTracer/README.txt

  * Class:  CPE 473              *
  *===============================

-COMPLETENESS OF PROGRAM 4b:
+COMPLETENESS OF PROGRAM 5:
- - Need to transform bounding boxes and use BVH to compute shadows.
+ - Everything is working, but it is slow.
+You can use my_scene2.pov to see what I created!

 HOW TO COMPILE:
    1. Set 'EIGEN3_INCLUDE_DIR' environment variable to point